Estimating Forest Attributes

 user-defined areal region (should be contained within the spatial extent

-is slowly being depracated in favor of sf
+is slowly being depracated in favor of sf.
+In our example

 below, the spatial subset does little to reduce the size of our